Azure/SWIMDataIngestion/README.md

 Demo project presented at [Automate for Good 2021](https://chef-hackathon.devpost.com/).
 It shows how to integrate Chef Infra, Chef InSpec, Test Kitchen, Terraform, Terraform Cloud, and GitHub Actions in order to fully automate and create Data Analytics environments.

-This specific demo uses FAA's System Wide Information System (SWIM) and connects to TFMS ( Traffic Flow Management System ) using a Kafka server.
+This specific demo uses FAA's System Wide Information System (SWIM) and connects to Traffic Flow Management System (TFMS), Time-Based Flow Management (TBFM) and SWIM Terminal Data Distribution System (STDDS) using a Kafka server.
-More information about SWIM and TFMS can be found [here.](https://www.faa.gov/air_traffic/technology/swim/)
+More information about SWIM and its data sources can be found [here.](https://www.faa.gov/air_traffic/technology/swim/)

 It also uses a Databricks cluster in order to analyze the data.